jmd-dk/cycept/README.md

 CO*N*CEPT, making them available within an easy-to-use library.
 Though no code is shared between the projects, in many respects Cycept can be considered a spiritual descendant of CO*N*CEPT.
+Furthermore, 'Cy*cept*' has a nice in*cept*ion ring to it, which seems fittingly for a piece of code that generates code.